 Writing driver using pyusb

-libusb is user-space library that provides generic access to USB devices. pyusb is Python front-end for libusb.
+libusb is a user-space library that provides generic access to USB devices. pyusb is a Python front-end for libusb.

 Under Arch Linux, install them: